docsales/technical-challange/README.md

   "document_data": { // arbitrary data coming from the user
     "customer_name": "Haroldo",
     "contract_value": "R$ 10.990,90"
+  },
+  "created_at": "2012-04-23T18:25:43.511Z"
 }
-}
 ```

 ### Document creation

-When the API is called to create a document with the above JSON, the following steps must be followed:
+When the API is called to create a document with the above javascript, the following steps must be followed:

 1. Substitute all placeholders in the HTML fragment
   - The placeholder is composed of a string inside two curly brackets `{{}}`.
 The string should correspond